mohamed-elfiky/hw-rspec-rails-intro/part4.md

 <details>
   <summary>
-    true or false: in order to use the tmdb api from another language such as java, we would need a java library equivalent to `themoviedb-api` gem.
+  True or false: in order to use the TMDb API from another language such as Python, we would need a Python library equivalent to <code>themoviedb-api</code> gem.
   </summary>
   <p><blockquote>
-   false:  the api consists of a set of http requests and json responses, so as long as we can transmit and receive bytes over tcp/ip and have the ability to parse strings (the json responses), we can use the apis without a special library.
+   False:  the API consists of a set of http requests and json responses, so as long as we can transmit and receive bytes over TCP/IP and have the ability to parse strings (the JSON responses), we can use the APIs without a special library.
   </blockquote></p>
 </details>
 <br />

+## Writing the model method and stubbing out TMDb's API

 By convention over configuration, specs for the `Movie`